AppDaemon/appdaemon/docs/APPGUIDE.rst

 State within Home Assistant is stored as a collection of dictionaries, one for each entity.
-Each entity's dictionary will have some common fields and a number of entity type specific fields The state for an entity will always have the attributes:
+Each entity's dictionary will have some common fields and a number of entity type-specific fields The state for an entity will always have the attributes:

 -  ``last_updated``